Barthdry/RPGXP-Doraemon-ToolKit/README.txt

 0.02 = Tileset was partially set with all the things working

 0.03 = Improvised tileset with better performance

+0.04 = Ideas Added